The registration link is here. Please read the entire announcement before registering.

 All checks must be made out to "Quizbowl at VCU".
-If you require an invoice or W-9 form in order to have a check cut, you must let us know by April 15, so that we can send you the paperwork in time.
-If you do not let us know about this requirement by April 15, and it causes you to come to the tournament without your payment, then you will be subject to the $25 late payment penalty.
+If you require an invoice or W-9 form in order to have a check cut, you must let us know by January 25, so that we can send you the paperwork in time.

 Team & roster size:

 There may be a maximum of six players on one team's roster, up to four of whom may play at one time.
 There will be no exceptions to this rule.
 If you bring more than six players, you must register a second team to have all of them play.
-There is a half-time substitution opportunity in each game.
+There is a halftime substitution opportunity in each game.
 Each player may appear on only one team's roster throughout the day; there is no switching from the B team to the A team, etc. Teams may play shorthanded, with fewer than four players, but there is no discount for doing so.